rshubhani/rshubhani/README.md

 Welcome to My GitHub!
 I'm a passionate Technical Writer who thrives on learning about new documentation tools and implementing them to streamline processes.
 I hold a Bachelor's degree in Computer Science and Engineering, and I've also completed a Postgraduate program in Advanced Project Management and Strategic Leadership.

+## Interests
-When I'm not busy with work, you can catch me indulging in crime and horror movies for some thrilling entertainment. 🎬
+- When I'm not busy with work, you can catch me indulging in crime and horror movies for some thrilling entertainment. 🎬
+- I also make pottery at home and sellit on my online shop.
+You can checkout my website at [www.gharbysr.com](url)

 # This is what I do
 I'm the go-to person for writing clear and helpful guides about tech stuff.
 Whether it's explaining how to use new software or updating manuals, I make sure everything makes sense.
 With tools like Madcap Flare, Robohelp, AdobeFramemaker, Confluence or MS_Word, I turn complicated info into easy-to-understand words.